androiddevnotesforks/PixelMusic/README.md

 * I won't provide any packages during this **Pre-Alpha stage** due to the instability, you can build it in person.
 Welcome to report issues and pull request.

+## Major plans

+* Thanks to the KMM and Compose, I planned to support more platforms such as MacOS, Windows 10, Linux in the near future.

 ## Technical features